 • How to address community safety and ways to mitigate interference with the existing sense of safety in the neighbourhood

 In this phase, a student-led team worked off the outcomes of Phase 1 to develop two study options for the park improvements.
-These were presented to the community for feedback, with the input collected used to develop a preferred design for the park.
+These were presented to local residents and stakeholders for feedback, with the input collected used to develop the students’ final design for the park.

 Study Options